 GONE DYKE is a multimodal work of performance/poetry/music/photography/video that explores the queer in landscape, and the queer as landscape via the Klondike Gold Rush.
-The Klondike has been a potent part of the Canadian imaginary (within and without) and largely constructed through the novels of Jack London and poetry of Robert Service (who arrived in Dawson 10 years after the Gold Rush) that sanitized and romanticized the frontier life.
+The Klondike has been a potent part of the Canadian imaginary (within and without) and largely constructed through the novels of Jack London and poetry of Robert Service (who actually arrived in Dawson 10 years after the Gold Rush) that sanitized and romanticized the frontier life.
 Histories of other gold rushes, and Klondike origin port cities of Seattle and San Francisco revealed several accounts of “gross indecency” (to the Victorians) amongst men – who definitely did not magically turn “straight” when they arrived in the Yukon.
 Recent historians have uncovered the prevalence of frontier sexual codes and behaviour between men that have been censored from the American West narrative and mythology of American Masculinity which still persist today.

 Furthermore, young London was cute (W.B.
 Hargrave wrote a glowing account of his beauty) and shared cabins with other men.
 He even wrote, “I was never a prushun (young bottom / one who offered sexual favours), for I did not take kindly to possession.
 I was first a road-kid and then a profesh (older top / one who took advantage). . .
 They are the lords and masters, the aggressive men, the primordial noblemen, the blond beasts so beloved of Nietzsche.”